MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 1. Set up a network-Contoso already set up a network that can be for Azure Migrate: Server Migration when they [deployed the Azure infrastructure](./contoso-migration-infrastructure.md)

-    - The SmartHotel360 app is a production app, and the VMs will be migrated to the Azure production network (`VNET-PROD-EUS2`) in the primary East US 2 region.
+    - The SmartHotel360 app is a production app, and the VMs will be migrated to the Azure production network (`VNET-PROD-EUS2`) in the primary region (`East US 2`).
     - Both VMs will be placed in the `ContosoRG` resource group, which is used for production resources.
     - The app front-end VM (`WEBVM`) will migrate to the front-end subnet (`PROD-FE-EUS2`), in the production network.
     - The app database VM (`SQLVM`) will migrate to the database subnet (`PROD-DB-EUS2`), in the production network.